!Header Logo

 September 15 2016

 Are you looking for a pet that is small in size but big in personality?
 You may want to consider getting a hamster.
 These tiny furballs are absolutely adorable, and really make great pets.
+If you’re exploring other small pet options, you might also be interested in our guide on Pet Rat Care.
 A McHenry, IL veterinarian discusses basic hamster care in this article.

 Cage